achaturvedi3/tf-templates/README.md

-# AWS Aurora PostgreSQL Terraform Modules
+# VBCAPPSDEVOPS - AWS Terraform Modules

-This project provides a set of reusable Terraform modules for deploying and managing AWS Aurora PostgreSQL clusters, designed to serve multiple application teams with flexible infrastructure configurations.
+This project provides a set of reusable Terraform modules for deploying and managing AWS resources, designed to serve multiple application teams with flexible infrastructure configurations.